Cannabigerol for Psychological and Physiological Effects

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What evidence supports the effectiveness of the drug Cannabigerol (CBG) for psychological and physiological effects?
+What evidence suggests that cannabigerol (CBG) might be an effective treatment for psychological and physiological effects?

 This trial is for individuals interested in participating in a study to assess the effects of cannabigerol (CBG), a compound found in cannabis.
 There are no specific conditions listed, so participants may be from the general population.Inclusion Criteria